GameStop says holiday sales up slightly

-GameStop Corp said holiday sales increased slightly as sales of new video game software from PlayStation 3 and Xbox 360 titles such as "Call of Duty 3" and "Elder Scrolls V" offset a 20 percent drop in hardware sales.
+Jan 9 GameStop Corp (GME.N) said holiday sales increased slightly as sales of new video game software from PlayStation 3 and Xbox 360 titles such as "Call of Duty 3" and "Elder Scrolls V" offset a 20 percent drop in hardware sales.

 But GameStop shares fell as much as 5 percent in early trading as some investors were disappointed by the sales numbers, according to analysts.